smartie-tien/test/to_Final.md

  - matchtype
  - species
  - speciesKey
-- Duplicates are flagged
+- Duplicates are flagged on `FirstAppearance`
 - Final report is generated with as name convention : `Final-Reports_{Date}_{Time}_FINAL.hmtl`

-Apart from the transformation, the user also has the option to generate a csv export of the content of the current DynamoDB table "Final".
+Apart from the transformation, the user also has the option to `generate a csv export` of the content of the current DynamoDB table "Final".
 Both the reports and the exports are shown in 2 separate lists in this tab.

 In this phase, we built in an extra scenario as a safety net as well.